 Mary Elton, Secretary/Treasurer

 The Chapter has teamed up with the Automotive Hall of Fame in Dearborn to assist in updating and revising the Hall’s extensive archive of inductee biographies.
-The “Bio Project,” as it has come to be known, encompasses 286 of the AHOF inductees.
+The “Bio Project,” as it has come to be known, encompasses 286 of the AHF inductees.
 Work on 82 biographies has been undertaken by Chapter members, with 58 of those completed.
-This will be an ongoing project, administered initially by Shayla Croteau and now by Kai Benson of the AHOF, and by Mary Elton of the Leland Chapter, with guidance from Sarah Cook and Brian Baker of the AHOF.
-This project is a fine example of how members in any locale can volunteer to provide valuable assistance to local institutions. https://www.automotivehalloffame.org/
+This is an ongoing project, administered by Nick Gargaro of the AHF and by Mary Elton of the Leland Chapter, with guidance from Sarah Cook and Brian Baker of the AHF.
+This project is an outstanding example of how members in any locale can volunteer to provide valuable assistance to local institutions. https://www.automotivehalloffame.org/

 Terry Boyce has an article in the February, 2021 issue of Collectible Automobile entitled “Advancing on All Fronts: The General Motors Cars of 1961,” providing a very detailed review of the offerings of GM.
-Terry had two articles in the December, 2020 issue of Collectible Automobile; “1977-79 Cadillac: Reimaging the American Luxury Car” covers the smaller DeVilles and Fleetwoods.
-The second article, “Don Hood: Front and Center,” is a profile of the GM and Chrysler designer and was made possible by the archive of Hood material collected and preserved by the late Robert Edwards, and made available to Terry by Mrs. Julie Hyde-Edwards.
+Terry had two articles in the December, 2020 issue of Collectible Automobile; “1977-79 Cadillac: Reimaging the American Luxury Car” covering the smaller DeVilles and Fleetwoods and “Don Hood: Front and Center,” profiling the GM and Chrysler designer.
 Terry also had an article in the August, 2020 issue of Collectible Automobile entitled “1978-80 Chevrolet Monte Carlo: New Path to Personal Luxury,” covering the downsized Monte Carlo redesign.
 And, Terry had an article in the April, 2020 issue of Collectible Automobile entitled “1971-78 Cadillac Eldorado: A Sizable Difference,” covering the second generation Eldorado.

 Kevin Fleck presented a lecture entitled Early Automotive Standardization – Cole Motor Company on Sunday, January 19, 2020 at the Gilmore Car Museum, as part of the Museum’s Winter Lecture Series.
 Kevin’s lecture covered the origins of industry standardization and focused on the Cole Motor Car Company’s 1913 trademarked term “standardized car.”
 Joseph Jarrett Cole organized a standardization conference that same year to encourage establishment of standards for the industry. http://colemotorcarregistry.com/